-A project on the scale of Australia’s Square Kilometre Array Pathfinder (ASKAP) relies on industry providing expertise in production, construction, installation and commissioning to demanding requirements.
+A project on the scale of Australia’s SKA Pathfinder (ASKAP) relies on industry providing expertise in production, construction, installation and commissioning to demanding requirements.
 Such a project also introduces technical challenges that must be overcome in the design and construction of the telescope's components.

 Advanced high-performance PAF receivers mounted on ASKAP antennas will produce an instantaneous and wide field-of-view using simultaneous electronic beams.